 If you have or love cats, chances are you or someone you know has experienced “Feline Inappropriate Elimination” (cue foreboding music).
 That’s the technical term for pooping or peeing outside of the litter box, and it’s the number one cat problem I see in my behavior practice.

-Meet Zoe, a sweet but shy 12 year old Tuxedo cat.
+For today’s case study, meet Zoe, a sweet but shy 12 year old Tuxedo cat.

 Over the course of her twelve year life she has gone through multiple phases of peeing or pooping outside the litter box… especially in carpeted corners.